 2. Does this article have spelling, stylistic, or factual errors?

-Rather than rely on these built-in tools, my preference of late has become a very comprehensive ‘cloud’ grammar check tool called Grammarly.
-This tool grades the grammar of an article, performs comprehensive content reviews, and offers rich suggestions for improving the quality of an article.
+Rather than relying on these built-in tools, my preference of late has become a very comprehensive ‘cloud’ grammar check tool called Grammarly.
+This tool grades the grammar of an article performs comprehensive content reviews and offers rich suggestions for improving the quality of an article.
 At around $10/month, it is well worth the investment and I’m pretty confident it’s much more comprehensive in reviewing content than Google could ever be (because grammar isn’t the space Google operates in full-time).

 3. Is this the sort of page you’d want to bookmark, share with a friend, or recommend?